shanhakani/air_quality_sensor_analysis/README.md

-# Air Quality Sensor Analysis
+# Air Quality Sensor Anomaly Detection

 This project analyzes air quality data using sensor readings from the UCI Air Quality dataset using Isolation Forest.